Saya-de/dbd-unlock-all/README.md

                                     Choose the Market.json file
                                     Click on Save

-Start the Game (Fiddler needs to run in the background, so you have to open it every time you want to play dbd with the market file)
+Start the Game and check if all characters are unlocked

 ### FullProfile Setup (For Prestige 3, all Items and all Perks)
 ([Basic Setup](#basic-setup) and [SSL-Bypass](#ssl-bypass) are needed!)